printicus/For-Voron-Printers/MiniBurner_XL_Toolhead/CAD/For_Volcano_Lenght_Nozzle/README.md

 ## BOM:
 - Filament: ABS or ASA
 - Color: only pink allowed.... :D
-- M2.5x8 x4pcs  screw
+- M2.5x8 x4pcs  screws for hotend
-- M3x14  x8pcs  screw
+- M3x14  x8pcs  screws, 4pcs for hotend fan, 4pcs for the PCF in the back
-- M3x20  x2pcs  screw
+- M3x20  x2pcs  screw for the PCF in the front
 - LED's
 - 2510 axial fan x1
-- 5015 radial fan x2 - I made rehausing parts only for GDSTIME and Sunon fans.
+- 5015 radial fan x2 - I designed rehausing printed parts only for GDSTIME and Sunon fans.

 ## If mounted on the voron x-carriage:
 - M3x10  x2pcs screw
-- M3x8   x2pcs countersunk screw
+- M3x10  x2pcs countersunk screw

-## If used in an toolchanger settup:
+## If used in an toolchanger setup:
 - M3x8   x4pcs countersunk screw for mounting on the backplate
 - 6x3x2  x4pcs magnets
 - M2x8   x4pcs countersunk selftapping screws for the magnets